Carrington-dev/Carrington-dev/README.md

 # Hi there 👋, I'm Carrington-dev!

 Welcome to my GitHub profile!
 I'm a passionate developer who loves to explore new technologies and build exciting projects.
+I am also a well trained and experienced DevOps Engineer.

 ## 🚀 About Me
 - 🌱 I’m currently learning **[Artificial Inteligence and Data Science]**.